Jutm-n/Open-V2/ReadMe.md

 The Stb Image implementation in `soil` is licensed under the Public Domain.
 See `soil/stb_image.h` for the complete license text.

+The SOIL implementation in `soil` is licensed under the Public Domain.
+See `soil/SOIL.h` for the complete license text.

 The Image Helper implementation in `soil` is licensed under the MIT License.
 See `soil/image_helper.c` for the complete license text.

+The SQLite implementation in `db_wrapper` is licensed under the Public Domain.
+See `db_wrapper/sqlite3.c` for the complete license text.